Multi-dimensional third-order time-implicit scheme for conservation laws: Third-order implicit scheme

 The reconstruction polynomial on the cell $\Omega_i$ is defined as

 The nonlinear weights

 depend on the regularity indicators of the associated polynomials, computed as the Jiang-Shu indicators of \cite{1996:jiang&shu}

 where $h$ is a quantity associated to the diameter of each cell, e.g. $\Delta x$ in the case of Cartesian mesh.
-In \eqref{eq:weights}, $I_0=I[P_{opt}]$.
-We fix $\varepsilon=h^2$ and $\tau=|g\OSC[P_{opt}]-\sum_{k=1}^g\OSC[P_1]|$.
+In \eqref{eq:weights}, $\revTre{I[P_{0,i}]=I[P_{opt,i}]}$.
+We fix $\varepsilon=h^2$ and $\revTre{\tau_i=|g\OSC[P_{opt,i}]-\sum_{k=1}^g\OSC[P_{1,i}]|}$.
 For a justification of these choices, see \cite{CSV19:cwenoz}.
-Here the multi-index notation is used, namely for $r=(r_1,\ldots,r_\nu)\in\mathbb{N}^\nu$, let us define $x^r:=x_1^{r_1}\ldots x_\nu^{r_\nu}$ and the partial derivatives as $\partial_rP:=\frac{\partial^{|r|}P}{\partial x_1^{r_1}\ldots\partial x_\nu^{r_\nu}}$.
+Here the multi-index notation is used, namely for \revTre{$\mathbf{r}=(r_1,r_2)\in\mathbb{N}^2$}, let us define \revTre{$x^\mathbf{r}:=x_1^{r_1} x_2^{r_2}$} and the partial derivatives as \revTre{$\partial_\mathbf{r}P:=\frac{\partial^{|\mathbf{r}|}P}{\partial x_1^{r_1}\partial x_2^{r_2}}$}.

-The nonlinear weights $\omega_0,\omega_1,\ldots,\omega_g$ depend nonlinearly on the data and are defined in such a way that on smooth areas the value of the reconstruction is approximated by the optimal polynomial $P_{opt}(x)$ and otherwise it provides a non-oscillatory lower order approximation.
+\revTre{The nonlinear weights $\omega_0,\omega_1,\ldots,\omega_g$ are defined in such a way that on smooth areas the reconstruction polynomial is very close to the optimal one and otherwise it provides a non-oscillatory, albeit lower order, approximation.
+From \eqref{eq:weights}-\eqref{eq:osc}, it is clear that they depend nonlinearly on the data in the stencil of $\Omega_i$.}